AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction: Discussion

+The current study demonstrates the potential of LLM-based models trained using surveys for simulating unasked survey responses, yet much remains to be explored.
+As the landscape of public opinion research continues to evolve, it is crucial to investigate how these models perform in broader contexts and under varying data conditions.
+Here, we discuss some of the current challenges and future directions of the proposed AI-augmented survey approach.

+Third, our internal and external cross-validation results show high accuracy and strong correlations between observed and predicted responses, increasing confidence in our ability to retrodict counterfactual opinion trends.
+More broadly, the existence of multiple nationally representative surveys in the United States creates an important opportunity to build systematic benchmark datasets for public opinion prediction~\citep{enns2024needa}.
+Such benchmarks would not only provide standardized evaluations across surveys, but also supply valuable training data for fine-tuning future models.
+For example, researchers could test whether models fine-tuned on one survey (e.g., the GSS) can accurately predict missing opinions in another (e.g., the ANES), and vice versa.

-Third, while our method is designed to be model-agnostic, indicating its compatibility with various large language models (LLMs) for interpreting survey questions, the effectiveness of fine-tuning strategies remains uncertain when applying non-English LLMs or extending our approach to different national contexts, such as in the case of World Value Surveys.
-Recently, \citet{atari_which_2023} show that vanilla LLMs' answers to questions in the World Value Surveys closely align with responses typically observed in Western, Educated, Industrialized, Rich, and Democratic (WEIRD) countries with the highest correlations with the United States, and the efforts to align LLMs with human values could unintentionally increase the WEIRD bias \citep{ryan2024unintended}.
+Fourth, while our method is designed to be model-agnostic, indicating its compatibility with various LLMs for interpreting survey questions, the effectiveness of fine-tuning strategies remains uncertain when applying non-English LLMs or extending our approach to different national contexts, such as in the case of World Value Surveys.
+Recently, Atari and colleagues \citep{atari_which_2023} show that vanilla LLMs' answers to questions in the World Value Surveys closely align with responses typically observed in Western, Educated, Industrialized, Rich, and Democratic (WEIRD) countries with the highest correlations with the United States, and the efforts to align LLMs with human values could unintentionally increase the WEIRD bias~\citep{ryan2024unintended}.
 Future studies should examine whether fine-tuning LLMs with cross-cultural surveys, such as the World Value Survey, could address this bias, and whether LLMs could be applied for cross-cultural opinion prediction.
-Fourth, a more thorough set of benchmark tests is needed to probe the potential of this methodology when applied to local and online surveys that lack national representativeness.
-For example, researchers can ask the same set of questions utilized by the GSS concurrently in their own survey and use the fine-tuned model based on the GSS data to predict responses to other questions that were not asked.
-At present, it is uncertain how useful our approach can be for predicting opinions in non-representative surveys conducted only once or twice with a small number of respondents.